dlt-hub/dbt_ga4/README.md

 # Google Analytics Events dbt package

+The Google Analytics Events dbt package processes GA4 events data for analysis across various databases, not just BigQuery.
+It includes a pipeline script for **data ingestion** from BigQuery, **normalizing** the data into relational tables for cross-database compatibility.
+After normalization, the data is **loaded** into a chosen database like Redshift or Snowflake.
+To use the dbt package, you install it and run it on the prepared data, enabling SQL queries across different databases.
+The dbt package constructs **dimensional models** to facilitate analytics, providing insights into user behaviors and event interactions.
+Customization options allow alignment with specific analytical needs, enhancing the data's utility for in-depth analysis.

 ## Use case of the package

 __You are using GA4 Events in a different database than Bigquery__
 * This package comes with its own ingestion pipeline to copy data from GA4 Bigquery events export into one of [these](https://dlthub.com/docs/dlt-ecosystem/destinations/) destinations.
-* This pipeline normalises nested structures from bigquery into relational tables before loading, to enable db-agnostic, universal sql queries.
+* This pipeline normalizes nested structures from bigquery into relational tables before loading, to enable db-agnostic, universal sql queries.
 * The dbt package uses cross-db compatibility macros and was tested on Redshift, Athena, Snowflake, Postgres.
 * The package creates stateful entities for users, sessions, to enable describing the event stream and answer questions like "What was the source of the user who clicked out on X".
 * The package contains a small configurator that enables you to bring event parameters (which are their own table) into the event row for simpler usage.